-While the inn with its nice restaurant remain popular, the campground has been closed since 2013 and the park's day use area is little-used when the lake is empty; on a recent Labor Day weekend, it had all of two visitors.
+While the inn with its nice restaurant remain popular, the campground has been closed since 2013 and the park's day use area is little-used; on a recent Labor Day weekend, it had all of two visitors.
 Without the lake and the campground, there really isn't much to see and do here.

-When the campground was open, the trail was surprisingly busy compared to the much more spectacular trails just a few minutes to the north.
-The well-built trail actually passes through some old-growth redwoods on its way to a heavily-logged flat where a redwood mill once stood.
-However, the scenery along the trail, including the old growth, is pretty mundane.
+When the campground was open, the trail was surprisingly busy compared to the much more spectacular trails just a few minutes to the north, but now it's completely deserted.

 Click here to see the trailhead location in Google Maps.

 Starting from the day use area, head down toward the river and turn left.
-Cross under the freeway, ford the river (it's only about 3 inches deep at the end of summer, but there's a lot of algae and the rocks are slippery), and continue along the gravelly beach on the other side until you see a path leading up the slope to your right.
+Cross under the freeway to reach a shallow spot where you can ford the river (it's only about 3 inches deep at the end of summer, but there's a lot of algae and the rocks are slippery), and continue along the gravelly beach on the other side until you see a path leading up the slope to your right.
 Take the path into the campground and turn right when you reach the paved road.
 Cross under the freeway again.
 In a few more yards you'll see the trailhead directly in front of you.

-The trail ends at a T intersection with the main trail.
-Turning left, the trail descends and then abruptly enters a dark, logged forest.
-Below you is an alluvial flat that's been completely logged.
+Turn left at the intersection.
+The trail descends through typically dry woodland that consists mainly of small trees dotted with a few decent-sized redwoods, and then abruptly enters a dark, logged forest.
+Below you is an alluvial flat that's been mostly logged.

 © 2010, 2017 David Baselt